ahoys/tiny-remote-executioner/README.md

 - The expected memory footprint is about **13MB** when ran as a PM2 service.
 - Filesize about 41 MB + your scripts.

+## Requirements

+- The machine needs to be able to run Bun.
+This means virtual machines using certain older CPU emulators like kvm64 may not work.

 ## How to install & run

 ```bash